st0012/object_tracer/README.md

 ```

-Now if you execute the code, like via tests
+Now, if you execute the code, like via tests:

 ```shell
 $ rspec spec/requests/posts_controller_spec.rb:1687